 Added sugars and other high-calorie sweeteners (such as high-fructose corn syrup) are often used in sugar-sweetened beverages and energy-dense foods (for example, traditional "fast food" or heavily processed foods).
-They are linked with a higher risk of weight gain and being overweight or obese, which can increase the risk of many types of cancer.
+They are linked with a higher risk of weight gain or obesity, which can increase the risk of many types of cancer.